inner-product/FunCalc/README.md

 webpack dev server will close automatically when you stop the `dev` task (e.g by hitting `Enter` in the sbt shell while you are in `dev` watch mode).

-If you existed ungracefully and your webpack dev server is still open (check with `ps -aef | grep -v grep | grep webpack`), you can close it by running `fastOptJS::stopWebpackDevServer` in sbt.
+If you exited ungracefully and your webpack dev server is still open (check with `ps -aef | grep -v grep | grep webpack`), you can close it by running `fastOptJS::stopWebpackDevServer` in sbt.

 [your-own-excel]: http://tomasp.net/blog/2018/write-your-own-excel/